HellRetard/muledump/README.md

 ## Synopsis

 This tool allows you to list contents of all your accounts in a single page (characters, their stats and items, items in vaults).
-Also it generates a summary of all the items - you probably saw screenshots of these in trading forum ([example](http://i755.photobucket.com/albums/xx195/Ind3sisiv3/Ilovemuledump.png)).
+Also it generates a summary of all the items

-The point of playing the game is to have fun.
-Muling is not fun.
-I am trying to increase overall fun ratio by decreasing amount of time spent fussing with mules and storagekeeping.
+## Difference between atomizer's muledump

+* New
+	- number

 ## Download

-All released versions are [here](https://github.com/atomizer/muledump/releases).
+All released versions are [here](https://github.com/HellRetard/muledump/releases).

 ## Howto